EYFS

 These 7 areas are used to plan children’s learning and activities.
 Planning for this curriculum is designed to be flexible so that a child’s unique needs and interests are supported.

 Early reading and phonics permeates everything we do in EYFS.
 We have language rich classroom environments ensuring key vocabulary is accessible and appropriate.
-In Nursery, taught Phonics is Letters and Sounds Phase 1 to prepare children for Reception learning Phase 2 and Phase 3.
-Children learn phonics daily using Letters and Sounds as a basis for planning and have access to decodable books for shared reading with adults in school and home.
+In Nursery, taught Phonics is Little Wandle Phase 1 to prepare children for Reception where they then learn Phase 2 and Phase 3.
+Children learn phonics daily using Little Wandle as a basis for planning and have access to decodable books for shared reading with adults in school and home.
 They also have access to partially decodable books for enjoyment.
-We develop a love of reading through reading aloud and sharing stories and rhymes very regularly.
+We develop a love of reading through reading aloud and sharing stories and rhymes daily.
 We aim for every child to be prepared for the next stage of learning in reading and to begin to develop into confident and fluent readers.

 During the day learned concepts are revisited to deepen understanding, children always have access to activities that are related to the days formal learning sessions which adults can “drop in” to support learning and deepen understanding.
 Access to continuous resource provision enables children to independently take their own learning forward.